Man Sells Dog But Regrets It And Wants It Back - Couple Who Bought Dog Refuses To Return It

 Communication with the owner was infrequent during the week, but they eventually met, completed the transaction, and made the payment.

-The previous owner asked for the dog back the day after OP adopted him, but they refused, explaining it wouldn't be fair to us or the dog.
+The previous owner asked for the dog back the day after OP adopted him, but they refused, explaining it wouldn't be fair to them or the dog.

-OP should protect the dog from potential theft by getting it microchipped promptly.
+OP should protect the dog from potential theft by getting him microchipped promptly.

 Research published in the Journal of Applied Animal Welfare Science indicates that pets often play a vital role in their owners' emotional well-being.